|

-Question: What is the doctrine of Justification by faith alone?
-How is it misunder-stood by the Churches of Christ?
+What is the doctrine of Justification by faith alone?
+How is it misunderstood by the Churches of Christ?

-Ask a Church of Christ member what the doctrine of justification by faith alone is, and they will tell you it is a doctrine teaching that a person can be saved simply by believing the basic facts or truths of the Christian faith.
-These facts may include, there is a God, that Jesus is the Son of God, and that Jesus died on the cross and rose again.
+Ask a member of the Church of Christ what the doctrine of justification by faith alone is, and they will most likely tell you 'It is a doctrine teaching that a person can be saved simply by believing the basic facts or truths of the Christian faith.'
+These facts may include believing in God, believing that the Bible is the Word of God, and believing the fact that Jesus died on the cross and rose again.

-It's important to note that we who believe we are saved by personal faith in Christ do not believe salvation is merely by believing facts of the Christian faith, or by simply believing in some general way that Jesus lived, died on the cross, and that He rose again.
+Here it's important to know that those who believe we are saved by personal faith in Christ do not believe salvation is merely by believing facts of the Christian faith, or by simply believing in some general way that Jesus Christ lived, died on the cross, and that He rose again.

-Rather, we are believing that Jesus lived, died and rose again FOR us.
-1 Cor.
-15:1-11
+Rather, we are believing God's promise that Jesus Christ saves us.

-We are believing that on the cross, Jesus took upon Himself and received in His body ALL of God's wrath, anger, and righteous indignation for OUR sin, and that God punished Jesus (our substitute) so that He would NOT have to punish us.
+That is, as Abraham "believed God and it was credited to him as righteousness," so we too are also believing God's promise that on the cross, Jesus took upon Himself and received in His body ALL of God's wrath, anger, and righteous indignation for OUR sin, that God punished Jesus (our substitute) so that He would NOT have to punish us, and raised Him from the dead.

-Jesus lived holy FOR us so that the basis of us going to heaven is based on His perfect life applied to us, and not our own.
+However, there is another important point that those in Church of Christ often fail to understand- that Jesus Christ lived holy for us as well.
+That Jesus lived holy FOR US so that the basis of us going to heaven is based on His perfect life, and not our own.

 Question: So where is Justification by faith taught in the New Testament?

-There are 154 places in the New Testament that tell us salvation is by believing, that it is by trusting, that it is by placing faith upon the Lord Jesus Christ.
+There are over 150 places in the New Testament that tell us salvation is by believing, that it is by trusting, that it is by placing our faith upon the Lord Jesus Christ.

 In Romans 1:16 Paul writes “For I am not ashamed of the gospel of Christ, For it is the power of God to salvation for everyone who believes.”
 He continues on to say, "For in the gospel the righteousness of God is revealed- a righteousness that is by faith from first to last, just as it is written: "the righteous will live by faith."

 But when Paul speaks about 'the righteousness of God that is revealed' in this passage, he is not speaking about the same righteousness by which God Himself is righteous.
-But rather he is speaking about a righteousness that God bestows and gives freely to all and upon all who will believe.
+But rather he is speaking about a righteousness that God provides and gives freely to all and upon all who will believe in Jesus.

 "But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets, even the righteousness of God, through faith in Jesus Christ, to all and on all who believe."
 Romans 3:21-22.